a18ismca/VM_IoT/README.md

 ## Project overview

 The purpose of this project is to explain how to set up two HC-SR04 Ultrasonic Sensors using the MicroPython firmware.
-Moreover, I will explain how to send data from the sensor to NODE-Red and Tulip.
+Moreover, I will explain how to send data from the sensor to Node-RED and Tulip.

 ### Materials